andyChuang/transaction-loader/README.md

 # TransactionLoader
-Only for practicing some design pattern
+Only for practicing some design pattern (Singleton, Simple Factory and Strategy..?)